Abu Taher: 15 August 1975 coup

 They've made a big mistake.
 They shouldn't have allowed Sheikh Mujib's burial.
 Now a shrine will be built there.
 His body should have been thrown into the Bay of Bengal.

 It was known that Jatiyo Samajtantrik Dal had plans for an insurrection against Sheikh Mujib's government.
 After the 15 August coup, JSD encouraged its followers to study Marx's The Class Struggles in France.
 On the morning of the coup, Taher received several phone calls, urging him to go to Bangladesh Betar, the government radio station.
 Upon reaching the radio station, he met Major Rashid, one of the key organisers of Sheikh Mujib's assassination.
 Rashid took Taher to a room, where he saw Major Dalim, Taheruddin Thakur and Khondaker Mostaq Ahmad.
-Taher was invited to join the cabinet by Rashid, which he declined.
+Taher was invited to join the cabinet by Rashid, but he declined.
 Taher was present at Khondaker Mostaq Ahmad's swearing-in ceremony.

 3 November 1975 Coup

-After the 15 August coup, the chain of command in the Bangladesh Army was disrupted, as the majors involved in Sheikh Mujib's assassination 'began acting like generals'.
+After the 15 August coup, the chain of command in the Bangladesh Army was disrupted; the majors involved in Sheikh Mujib's assassination began acting like generals.
 General Khaled Mosharraf urged General Ziaur Rahman to restore the chain of command, which he was either unwilling or unable to do.
 As a result, Khaled Mosharraf launched the 3 November coup, ousting Khondaker Mostaq Ahmad and placing Ziaur Rahman under house arrest.
-Right before Rahman was arrested, he reportedly made a phone call to Taher urging him to save him.
+Before Rahman was arrested, he reportedly made a phone call to Taher, urging him to save him.
 Every night between 4 and 6 November, secret meetings of enlisted men and non-commissioned officers were held under Taher's leadership.
-These troops belonged to Biplobi Shainik Sangstha (Revolutionary Soldier's Organisation), which was a 'socialist and egalitarian' group which clandestinely existed within the Bangladesh Army.
+These troops belonged to Biplobi Shainik Sangstha (BSS; Revolutionary Soldiers' Organisation), which was a 'socialist and egalitarian' group that clandestinely existed within the Bangladesh Army.
 At these meetings, they finalised plans to organise an uprising of soldiers and civilians and free Rahman from imprisonment.

-7 November 1975 Coup
+7 November 1975 coup

-The coup was launched during the early hours of 7 November in Dhaka Cantonment and soon spread to other areas, including Rangpur and Chittagong.
+The 7 November coup was launched by BSS under the leadership of Abu Taher to overthrow Khaled Mosharraf.
+The coup began during the early hours of 7 November 1975 in Dhaka Cantonment.
+Many people, both civilians and low-ranking military personnel, soon joined in.
+The number of people who joined in the days leading up to the coup by the BSS was due partially to a campaign accusing General Mosharraf of conspiring with India against the public.
+The insurrection soon spread to other areas, including Rangpur and Chittagong.
 Crowds poured into the streets of Dhaka to support the soldiers and shouted slogans, such as 'The people and soldiers have united'.
+Sources say that the insurrectionists quickly overwhelmed Mosharraf's forces.
 Ziaur Rahman was freed from house arrest by soldiers and taken to the headquarters of the 2nd Field Artillery regiment, where he met Taher.
 Witnesses claim that Zia embraced Taher and thanked him for saving his life.